Qiskit/qiskit/CONTRIBUTING.md

 #### What to focus on in review

 * Is everything in [the PR checklist](#pull-request-checklist) done?

 * Are any new public APIs easy to use, well documented, and consistent with other parts of the Qiskit API?

 * Do any changes to the code have knock-on effects for other parts of Qiskit that may be using them, or do they imply changes to the assumptions in our data structures?

 * Are there any edge cases you can think of that the code might not handle well?
   Could the PR benefit from extra tests to cover these, or to verify other edge cases that it *does* handle successfully?

 * Is the code reasonably easy for you to understand?
 This particular point is tricky; the more you review code, the easier it will be for you to understand other code, so don't worry about this as much if you're getting started.

+* If this PR is a bugfix, is it suitable for backport?
+If not, could the PR be split into a "simple" bugfix that is suitable for backport and a follow-on improvement?
+(Not all bugfixes *must* be backported.)

 #### Writing review comments